JeetHub-official/AOBD-Course/README.md

 # AOBD-Course
-The repository contains various Big Data algorithms which we implemented as a part of our 'Algorithms and Optimization for Big Data' Course at School of Engineering and Applied Science, Ahmedabad University.
+The repository contains various Big Data algorithms which we implemented as a part of our 'Algorithms and Optimization for Big Data' Course at School of Engineering and Applied Science(SEAS), Ahmedabad University.

 List:
 #### 1. Simple and Multiple Linear Regression using Gradient Descent with batch data